 But if you and the company are not a good fit simply look for a different offer.

 There are myriad insurance companies and to stay competitive they must provide great offers, terms, and conditions.
 Otherwise, they will cease to exists.
-So don’t hesitate to reach out to insurance companies and ask what are your options to lower your insurance rate.
+So don’t hesitate to research all discounts provided by different insurers.

-It sounds tedious and boring but can make some big savings.
-To reward yourself for the great job, spend the money on something more amusing.
-You deserved it.
+It sounds tedious and boring but you can make some big savings.
+To reward yourself for the great job, you can spend a portion of the money you saved on something more amusing.
+It’s well deserved!